simple-solana-app/docs/road_map.md

 # Road Map
-1. launch token (with claim and revoked authorities)
+## launch token (with claim and revoked authorities)
-2. launch program
-3. uninstall ubuntu, install debian
+### Steps
+- spl-token create-token --decimals 5
+- upload simple metadata to arweave
+- create simple token metadata
+- create simple/SOL LP (50k simple to 0.5 SOL)

+## launch Simple Protocol
+### Steps
+- build & deploy program with mainnet-beta addresses
+- mint 'simple' to pool address
+- revoke freeze and mint authorities on 'simple'

+## develop simple app to be more robust
-3. make flutter frontend interactable with protocol
+- make flutter frontend interactable with protocol
-4. host website?
+- host website?
-5. learn solana repo and spl repo by solana-labs
+- learn solana repo and spl repo by solana-labs
-6. make program best it can be
+- make program best it can be